cmzzdev/next-fast-food/README.md

 > Using next-cloudinary library to use their widget to upload images.
 Need a cloudinary account, also need several env vars.

 NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=""
 NEXT_PUBLIC_CLOUDINARY_API_KEY=""
 CLOUDINARY_API_SECRET=""
 CLOUDINARY_URL=""

 Check ImageUpload.tsx component.
-Must to use the Preset name, you will need to create in cloudinary dashboard before use it
+Must to use the Preset name, you will need to create in cloudinary dashboard before use it. <br />
 Example: uploadPreset="nextfastfood"

 # Database POSTGRESQL on Render